 Encrypted connections also can be used in these contexts:

-Between master and slave replication servers.
+Between source and replica replication servers.
 See Setting Up Replication to Use Encrypted Connections.

 Among Group Replication servers.
 See Securing Group Communication Connections with Secure Socket Layer (SSL).